chainflip-io/chainflip-eth-contracts/README.md

 # Set an aggregate or governance key that you would like to use (optional)
 export AGG_KEY=<agg key with leading parity byte, hex format, no leading 0x>
 export GOV_KEY<gov key with leading parity byte, hex format, no leading 0x>
+# Skip funding the contracts with 1 ETH when deploying
+export SKIP_INITIAL_FUND=true

 # deploy the contracts to rinkeby.
 brownie run deploy_contracts --network rinkeby
 ```